ycechungAI/goose/documentation/docs/guides/managing-goose-sessions.md

 <Tabs groupId="interface">
     <TabItem value="ui" label="Goose Desktop" default>
     To enable voice dictation:
-        1. Click `⚙️` in the upper right corner
+        1. Click the <PanelLeft className="inline" size={16} /> button in the top-left to open the sidebar
-        2. Click **Advanced Settings**
+        2. Click `Settings` in the sidebar
-        3. Scroll to **Voice Dictation**
+        3. Click `Chat`
-        4. Toggle **Enable Voice Dictation** on
+        4. Under `Voice Dictation`, toggle `Enable Voice Dictation` on
-        5. Choose between **OpenAI Whisper** or **ElevenLabs** as your dictation provider
+        5. Choose between `OpenAI Whisper` or `ElevenLabs` as your dictation provider
         6. Enter your API key for the provider you chose

+    To use voice dictation:
+        1. Return to the chat interface (click `Chat` in the sidebar)
-        7. Click the back button at the top of the settings screen to return to the chat.
-A microphone icon appears to the right of the text input field.
+        2. Click the microphone on the right of the chat box and begin speaking

-        **If you don't see the microphone icon**, check the [models you have configured](/docs/getting-started/providers.md).
-ElevenLabs can be used as a dictation provider alongside any LLM, but OpenAI Whisper requires that you have an OpenAI model configured in Goose, even if using another LLM provider for chat.

-        To start using voice dictation, click the microphone icon and begin speaking.
-The first time, Goose will request access to your microphone.
+        The first time you use voice dictation, Goose will request access to your microphone.
 While recording, you'll see a live waveform of your audio in the input field, a timer, and the current size of your recording.
 Click the microphone button again to finish recording.

+        **If you don't see the microphone**, check the [models you have configured](/docs/getting-started/providers.md).
+ElevenLabs can be used as a dictation provider alongside any LLM, but OpenAI Whisper requires that you have an OpenAI model configured in Goose, even if using another LLM provider for chat.

        #### Important Notes
         * You can record up to 10 minutes or 25MB of audio.